The Ghosts of Sims 4

-Staples of the franchise since the first instalment, ghosts are to The Sims as air is to breathing.
-They’ve always been around, lurking down darkened corridors and frightening the unwary, and with a recent update ghosts have been carted (for free!) to The Sims 4.
-How have they fared in the transition to this new, emotionally-charged landscape?
+Staples of the franchise since the first installment, ghosts are to The Sims as air is to breathing.
+They’ve always been around, lurking down darkened corridors and frightening the unwary, and with a recent update, ghosts have been carted (for free!) to The Sims 4.
+How have they fared in the transition to this new, emotionally charged landscape?
 Let’s find out.

-In order to get a ghost sim you must first kill a sim, whether they’re an active member of your household or not (though it’s a fair bit easier to kill a sim over which you have some control).
-There are plenty of ways to accomplish this, and depending on the method of death your sim will turn out a little differently when they come back as a ghost.
+In order to get a ghost sim, you must first kill a sim, whether they’re an active member of your household or not (though it’s a fair bit easier to kill a sim over which you have some control).
+There are plenty of ways to accomplish this, and depending on the method of death, your sim will turn out a little differently when they come back as a ghost.
 This article will help you off one of your sims.
-(The easiest way to kill one off is to have a cow plant and simply not feed the thing, but that requires acquiring a cow plant.
-Easier said than done.)
+(The easiest way to kill one off is to have a cow plant and simply not feed the thing, but that requires acquiring a cow plant, which is easier said than done.)